zhanglab/psamm/docs/commands.rst

     $ psamm-model fba --solver name=qsoptex

 The ``--solver`` option can also be used to specify additional options for the solver in use.
-For example, the Cplex solver recognizes the ``threads`` option which can be used to adjust the maximum number of threads that Cplex will use internally (by default, Cplex will use as many threads as there are cores on the computer):
+For example, the CPLEX solver recognizes the ``threads`` option which can be used to adjust the maximum number of threads that CPLEX will use internally (by default, CPLEX will use as many threads as there are cores on the computer):

 .. code-block:: shell